William Styron

 - Dan Brown, author of the Robert Langdon Series.

-- Paula Hawkins, author of the novel: The Girl on the Train.
+- Paula Hawkins, author of: The Girl on the Train.

 William Styron: F.A.Q